Is Buying An Expensive Car Worth It?

 Average Cost for a New Car

-According to Edmunds, a brand-new car costs $40,573, on average, in December 2020.
+How much does a new car cost?
+According to Kelley Blue Book, a brand-new car costs $49,740, on average, in 2025.
 If you think paying $40,000 or more for a vehicle is expensive, you’re correct.

 Brand-new vehicles are more expensive than ever, according to Edmunds.

-The same Edmunds study also lists these car financing costs:
+Edmunds also lists these car financing costs:

-• Average down payment: $4,734
+- Average down payment: $4,734

-• Average monthly payment: $581
+- Average monthly payment: $581

-While vehicle prices rise each year due to inflation and other factors, costs also rise as more Americans prefer SUVs and trucks which cost more than compact cars.
+While vehicle prices rise each year due to inflation and other factors, costs also increase as more Americans opt for SUVs and trucks, which tend to be more expensive than compact cars.
+Luxury cars are also popular and more expensive than a standard car.

 As brand-new cars cost more, used car prices increase.
 If you track car prices using car buying apps, you may be familiar with how prices can fluctuate.